patrick-church/patrick-church.Capstone-Projects-In-Data-Apps/README.md

 # Advanced Applied Machine Learning Projects for my Capstone in Data Applications course

-### The .ipynb files above contain the latex used to create each project website.
+### The html files above contain the latex used to create each project website.
 The project websites are linked below.

 # Project Website Links: